-Is low self esteem the biggest issue?
+Is low self-esteem the big issue?

 By no means to do all potential clients come to me asking for help with this issue, of course, but it often comes up.

 One person comes to me about his relationship challenges and through exploration we come to the conclusion that his partner is not able to respect him because he does not adequately respect himself.

 Another time I meet a young woman who is desperate to lose weight.
 She has been dieting in various ways since she was thirteen years old and has never been happy with her appearance since a gang of other girls chanted ‘fatso’ at her in the playground.

-Does self-esteem really make a difference?
+Does low self-esteem really make a difference?

 You can be a hero behind a fire hose and never pluck up the courage to ask a man out for a drink.

-Ask yourself, if you had a good level of self-esteem:
+Ask yourself – if you had a good level of self-esteem:

 - would you have lower anxiety levels?